 - Verbal reminding

 - Removal from group activity or time out/loss of certain school privileges such as recess, assemblies, or field trips

+- Discipline Notice Ticket

-- parent, pupil, teacher conference
+- Conference with the pupil, parent, and teacher

 - Sent to see the principal

 - Parent, pupil, teacher, principal, other personnel conference

 - In-School Studies

 - Out-of-School suspension (It is the student's responsibility to complete all assignments while suspended from school in order to receive credit.
 Students will be given the appropriate time to complete and turn in class work.)

 - Expulsion from school